upb-lea/LEA_KiCad_Library/README.md

+# Welcome to the LEA KiCad library

+This repository contains a KiCad library for symbols, footprints and 3D-models including mouser material numbers to auto-generate BOMs (bill of materials) by using [KiCost](https://github.com/hildogjr/KiCost).

+Features:
+ * reviewed symbols and footprints trough pull-requests
+ * symbols containing mouser material numbers to auto-generate a BOM using KiCost

-# Set environment variable for 3D models:
+## Set environment variable for 3D models:
-In the main menu, first select "Preferences" and then "Configure Path".
+In the KiCad main menu, first select `Preferences` and then `Configure Path`.
 Replace the environment variable `MODEL_3D` with the current location of the 3D-models, e.g. `/path/LEA_KiCad_Library/LEA_3D_Models`.
 This should be the 3D-models for the `LEA_KiCad_Library` repository.

-Note: if you are using KiCAD6, and there is a variable `KICAD6_3DMODEL_DIR`, ignore this variable and add `MODEL_3D` as mentioned above.
+Note: if there is a variable `KICADx_3DMODEL_DIR`, ignore this variable and add `MODEL_3D` as mentioned above.
 ![](documentation/figures/3d_model_path_preferences.png)

-# Adding components
+## Adding components
 The main branch ist protected.
 To add new components, open a new separate branch
 ```
 git branch my-new-branch